chaosnative/developer-hub-cn/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-memory-hog-exec.md

 :::

 ## Uses

 <details>
 <summary>View the uses of the experiment</summary>
 <div>
 Memory usage within containers is subject to various constraints in Kubernetes.
 If the limits are specified in their spec, exceeding them can cause termination of the container (due to OOMKill of the primary process, often pid 1) - the restart of the container by kubelet, subject to the policy specified.
 For containers with no limits placed, the memory usage is uninhibited until such time as the Node level OOM Behaviour takes over.
 In this case, containers on the node can be killed based on their oom_score and the QoS class a given pod belongs to (bestEffort ones are first to be targeted).
 This eval is extended to all pods running on the node - thereby causing a bigger blast radius.

 This experiment launches a stress process within the target container - which can cause either the primary process in the container to be resource constrained in cases where the limits are enforced OR eat up available system memory on the node in cases where the limits are not specified.
 </div>
 </details>

 ## Prerequisites

 :::info

 - Ensure that Kubernetes Version > 1.16.
 :::

 ## Default Validations

 :::note
 The application pods should be in running state before and after chaos injection.
 :::

-## Experiment tunables
+## Experiment Tuneable

 <details>
-    <summary>Check the Experiment Tunables</summary>
+    <summary>Check the Experiment Tuneable</summary>
     <table>
       <tr>
         <th> Variables </th>